zpliulab/PST-PRNA/README.md

 ### 2 Topography preparing

 The script 'protein.py' contains the class RBP which interates all procedures that are needed to convert a RBP to topographies.

-And for each protein, it takes tens of minutes to calculates topographies.
+For each protein, it takes tens of minutes to calculate topographies.
 So we recommend using parallel computing tools, such as [slurm](https://slurm.schedmd.com/).
 The bash script 'prepare_all.slurm' helps for extracting topographies in parallel cooperating with the python script 'prepare_all.py'.

 Users can also use 'prepare_all.py' all alone for preprocessing data.
 The files containing RBP_ids are in data/pdbid_chain.
 And the path of PDB_id lists should be specific the two 'prepare_all' scripts.